Citizenry/platform/docs/development-and-code/setup_alternatives/installing-for-production-environments.md

 ### Adjusting your queue configuration

-Some features of the Ushahidi Platform can be set up to run in the background using a queue system.
+Some features of the StreetSignal Platform can be set up to run in the background using a queue system.
 This may be specially important for high traffic scenarios or to be able to run heavy tasks.

 {% hint style="warning" %}
 Please see [the section covering queue drivers](platform_release_install.md#queue-drivers-and-sync-driver-issues) in the bundled release install document.